Jchil7/Water_heater_SCADA_system/README.md

 A network connection must be made to the host server from the client server.

 Edit the code "data_sftp_2.py" to specify the local file path and remote file path.

+Run 'Water_heater_data_tr.py' to perform water draw, log the data, and transfer the data to desired location.